Ask Your Boiler and System Questions or Leave Your Comments Here

 Here is an example.
 What would the pump configuration be?

-Here is the calculation
+Here is an example of the calculation

 We have chosen the pump from the chart below.
-The single stage pump will work as a two-pipe system.
-It exceeds the one pipe rating of 6" of vacuum but is within the two-pipe single stage pump vacuum of 12".
+The single-stage pump will work as a two-pipe system.
+It exceeds the one pipe rating of 6" of vacuum but is within the two-pipe single-stage pump vacuum of 12".
 Now we have an idea of what the vacuum should be when checked.

 If the vacuum is less than our estimated vacuum by more than 2", we may very possibly have an air leak at one of the fittings, pump cap, or pump plugs.
+If you're an old-timer like me and still have an electronic sight glass, you can use it to pinpoint an air leak.
+See

 1. Look for kinks and flattening of tubing

-3. Condition of filters and strainers, verify they are clean.
+3. Condition of filters and strainers: verify they are clean.

 5. Contaminate build-up on inside walls of lines, clean lines if needed and possible.
 Do not blow out underground fuel lines.
-They may rupture and you will not be aware of it.
+They may rupture, and you will not be aware of it.

 Disclaimer: The information found on this website is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
-Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
+Any work on your heating system should be performed only by qualified, experienced personnel.
+Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property, or bodily injury from applied information found on this website.